LoyolaChicagoBooks/introcs-csharp/rst/condition-short-circuit.rst

 however, depending on what result you want if the data for this condition *is bad*, so you cannot evaluate it:

-- If you want ther result to be ``false`` with bad data for the dangerous condition, use
+- If you want the result to be ``false`` with bad data for the dangerous condition, use

     falseConditionIfDataBad ``&&`` conditionThatWillBombWithBadData